aleksbrsc/Signal-Lab/README.md

 # Signal-Lab
 A MATLAB app providing interactive visualizations of core wireless networking concepts.
 Users require a MATLAB license (free for students/teachers in many schools) to use the application.
+We may decide to package Signal-Lab in the future to allow users without MATLAB to use the app.

 ### Key Features:
 Experiment with many parameters to observe their impact on signal behaviors.

 Students/teachers can use this tool to showcase:
-- Combinations of EM waves in 2D/3D with material obstruction
+- Superpositions of EM Waves in 2D/3D
+- EM Waves passing through a Medium
+- Voice Signal Analysis (Mic)
-- Modulation techniques on carrier signals
+- Frequency Modulation
-- Audio signal analysis
 - and other wireless communication concepts